-Investment priority Inciples for selection of operations 13i - (ESF) Fostering crisis repair in the context of the COVID-19 pandemic and preparing a green, digital and resilient recovery of the economy The Monitoring Con mmittee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria, at the level of the OPEHR.
-Appraisal of project will be subject to the selection criteria approved by the Monitoring Committee.
+Investment priority 13i - (ESF) Fostering crisis repair in the context of the COVID-19 pandemic and preparing a green, digital and resilient recovery of the economy mmittee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria, at the level of the OPEHR. will be subject to the selection criteria approved by the Monitoring Committee.
 Criteria the beneficiary institution will prepare Summary of the Operation (SO) that will be submitted to the MA for approval.
-The will be a basis for the development and preparation of project documentation for an operation.
-Operation will be in nplemented as restricted calls for proposals (direct award procedures).
-Key criteria for sele ction of operation/project include as appropriate: - compliance and co ontribution of the operation/project proposal to the realisation of the objectives; - the relevance and i importance of the operation/project for the realisation of the objectives and indicators of the OPEHR; - clearly defined and d described target groups and their needs with regard to the objectives of the OPEHR; - sustainability of th e project is presented and clearly described.
+The vill be a basis for the development and preparation of project documentation for an operation.
+Operation will be im plemented as restricted calls for proposals (direct award procedures).
+Key criteria for selec ction of operation/project include as appropriate: - compliance and cor ntribution of the operation/project proposal to the realisation of the objectives; - the relevance and in mportance of the operation/project for the realisation of the objectives and indicators of the OPEHR; described target groups and their needs with regard to the objectives of the OPEHR; - sustainability of the e project is presented and clearly described.